adrianl66/Fitbit/Codebook.md

 ## output.txt Tidy File
-The above source datafile has been processed and cleaned resulting in this tidy file of 180 observations with 81 variables grouped by activity type and subject ID.
+The above source datafile has been processed and cleaned resulting in this tidy file of 180 observations with 81 variables grouped by activity ID and subject ID.

 * Please read the README.md for a description of the processing performed